wp-plugins/active-directory-integration/readme.txt

 == Description ==

+**ATTENTION: If you are running a multisite environment you shouldn't update from 1.1.5 or lower to 1.1.6 or above.
+Since 1.1.6 the central settings apply for all sites.
+In the upcoming version 1.2 you can choose between installation wide and site specific settings.**

 This Plugin allows WordPress to authenticate, authorize, create and update users against an Active Directory Domain.

 It is very easy to set up.
 Just activate the plugin, type in a domain controller, and you're done.
 But there are many more Features: